dribdat/design/Whitepaper/README.md

 Hackathons may be considered as a type of focus group, where platforms are evaluated, skills transferred, and horizontal insights accelerated by an open exchange of knowledge.
 This is an established venue to network, explore potential career paths while keenly evaluating prospective candidates or partners.
 Enabling better time management and coordination, such teamwork supported by dribdat should help to build a community of practice - lowering the barriers to entry for contributing creatively to NGOs, research, government, tech platforms and startups.

-Such events can therefore be more than just a trendy way to find a job: they are venues for energetic collaboration, channelling public engagement and technical experiments within an open, socialised setting.
-In contributing to such events, the participants engage to intensively generate data, take opportunities to be active for diverse causes in pragmatic ways.
+Datathons and hackdays go beyond a trendy way to find a job: they are venues for energetic collaboration which channel public engagement and technical experimentation within an open, socialised setting.
+In contributing to such events, the participants engage to respond to urgent questions, take opportunities to be active for diverse causes in pragmatic ways.
 It is important that the digital spaces they fill reflect these purposes in their construction and philosophy.

 With the experience of deploying wikis, cloud-editors, and other awesome tools, we are using dribdat to streamline efforts of sharing knowledge across civic tech communities.
-Compared to competitive hackathon platforms - which you can learn about further on - dribdat puts more emphasis on cooperation and impact-making than competition.
+Compared to competitive online platforms, dribdat puts more emphasis on cooperation and impact-making than competition.
 Users can join and contribute to multiple projects, where every row of data, line of code, or design sketch, is an integral part of your overall contribution to the community.

 The name of dribdat is inspired by *dribbling* in basketball and other sports, with a hat tip to [Dribbble](https://dribbble.com/), an online community for graphic design, and the [Dat protocol](https://datproject.org/) for peer-to-peer data sharing.
 In this paper, you can learn about how we see the dribdat project as an open platform, a gateway to other collaboration tools, and a learning instrument for digital co-creation.
 In the following sections we dive deeper into what exactly makes dribdat tick.